 This pendant pairing is like the perfect marriage of natural elements.
 Rockstar is made from natural agate slices, and when I first laid eyes on it, it took my breath away.
 Coming in at the top price in this round-up, I’d say, “it’s choice…I highly recommend if you have the means” …ya, it’s a match made in heaven right here.

 Amee screams MCM with a pinch of kitsch.
 Say that ten times fast.
 Can you even imagine how adorable this would look over a white tulip table?
 I can totally picture this Hollywood Regency inspired chandie in a Marilyn Monroe or Audrey Hepburn flick.
 Can’t you?
 But to tone down that retro look and feel, I paired it with a classic to the max sphere pendant light.
 It evens out that Brady Bunch feel.
 Don’t you think?

 Huxley’s woven vines remind me of the pendant light I hung in the foyer of my old house.
 It’s the one and only thing I wish I would have kept…the realtor made me leave it.
 At night the light would dance around the house almost like a disco ball.
-It was exquisite.
-However, I would recommend a half chrome light bulb in a light like this if you can see under it.
+It was exquisite and I will never say no to rattan lighting.
+However, I would recommend a half chrome light bulb in a light like this if you can see the underside.
 A plain raw bulb doesn’t look as fancy.

 This white floral pendant light has THE feminine touch.
 White porcelain flowers are attached to brass vines.
 I paired this with the Mitzi pendant light Reese which again has a very classic teardrop look to it, but it also resembles an upside-down calla lily.